SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **Description**

-Additionally to Software Heritage’s strong commitment to transparency and respect of the authors in training datasets for LLMs for code (as stated more than a year ago: https://www.softwareheritage.org/2023/10/19/swh-statement-on-llm-for-code/), CodeCommons includes to provide mechanisms of similarity detection for generated code, in order to ensure a proper attribution to the authors of the original source code.
-We are planning to use text and syntax analysis methods for similarity, but also to challenge machine learning approach that may complete the results.
+In addition to Software Heritage’s strong commitment to transparency and respect of the authors in training datasets for LLMs for code (as stated more than a year ago: https://www.softwareheritage.org/2023/10/19/swh-statement-on-llm-for-code/), CodeCommons aims to provide mechanisms of similarity detection for generated code, in order to ensure proper attribution to the authors of the original source code.
+We are planning to use text and syntax analysis methods for similarity, but also to investigate machine learning approaches that may complete the results.

 **Includes work**

 - Design and implement tools for code Similarity analysis
 - Benchmark results from different approaches
 - Prepare the integration of provenance for attribution of generated code

 **KPIs**